About Project BudBurst

 Project BudBurst is open to people of all ages and abilities.
-It is free to participate and no special training is required.
+It's free to participate and no special training is required.
 Our participants include individuals and groups, from schools and universities to gardening clubs and volunteer groups.
-We have additional resources for educational settings.
 If you’re interested in participating, we have a place for you in our community.

 Our Partner Community

-Partnerships are a key part of the success of Project BudBurst.
-Our partnership programs engage with and connect to diverse communities throughout the country.
+Our partnership programs engage and connect diverse communities throughout the country.
 We partner with amazing local and national organizations such as the US Fish and Wildlife Service, the National Park Service, National Geographic, the Arbor Day Foundation, the US Forest Service, and many others.
-Is your organization ready to be a Project BudBurst partner?
-Learn more about our partnership programs

 What Happens to All the Data?

 Project BudBurst data are freely available for anyone to download and use and are provided in several formats in the Data section of the website.
 The data are used by scientists and educators in the Project BudBurst network.
 The bigger question is what can YOU do with the data?
 We would like to know what data you think would be useful and how you would like to use it.
 Share your ideas at firstname.lastname@example.org